Introducing Online Ordering!

 and we’re delivering—literally!

-We have instituted a “virtual line” system during peak times to better enable social distancing within the market.
+We’re using a virtual wait list as needed so we don’t exceed 25% capacity.
+We have space so you can keep a six-foot distance from others and stay out of the rain while waiting.
 For details on this system, and other measures we’ve taken, please see “SOCIAL DISTANCING” on our Coronavirus Alerts page.

 A Destination Market for Shoppers